pucilpet/mariadb-galera-swarm/README.md

 ### More Info

+ - Tries to handle as many recovery scenarios as possible including full cluster ungraceful shutdown by using --wsrep-recovery and inter-node communication to discover the optimal node for bootstrapping a new cluster when the old one cannot be recovered.
- - XtraBackup is used for state transfer and MariaDb now supports `pc.recovery` so the correct node should automatically become master in the case of all nodes being down.
+ - XtraBackup is used for state transfer and MariaDb now supports `pc.recovery` so the correct node should automatically become master in the case of all nodes being grgacefully shutdown.
- - A go server runs within the cluster exposing an http service on port 8080 which is used by the Docker 1.12 HEALTHCHECK feature and also can be used by any other health checking node in the network such as HAProxy or Consul.
+ - A go server runs within the cluster exposing an http service for intelligent health checking.
+    - Port 8080 is used by the Docker 1.12 HEALTHCHECK feature and also can be used by any other health checking node in the network such as HAProxy or Consul to determine readable/writeable nodes.
- - By default the healthcheck is only healthy when Galera state is Synced or Donor so this is a better check than simply connecting to port 3306.
+    - Port 8081 is used to detemine cluster status
  - If your container network uses something other than `ethwe*` or `eth0` then you need to specify `NODE_ADDRESS` as either the name of the interface to listen on or a grep pattern to match one of the container's IP addresses.
    E.g.: `NODE_ADDRESS='^10.0.1.*'`